fletchto99/preview-maid/README.md

 Preview maid is a tool to help you find missing thumbnail previews in your plex library.
 By default it will run upon startup and then be scheduled to run daily at 00:00.
 The schedule can be optionally turned off via an environment variable.

+The results of the runs are output to the console.

 ## Environment variables

 | Variable | Description |